 5 Tips from Our Spanish Teacher Before Taking A Spanish Class

-If you are interested in learning Spanish, then you may hear a lot of possible ways from different people.
+If you are interested in learning Spanish, you may hear many possible ways from different people.
 Whether you have had suggestions to take an online class, tutor yourself, register for a physical class, go to Spain, or spend a week watching Spanish movies without subtitles, these are all helpful suggestions.
-However, I am sure you want to know the best way to learn Spanish in terms of speed, understanding, and fluency.
+However, I am sure you want to know the best way to learn Spanish in speed, understanding, and fluency.
 Before you commence, here are a few things you should know about learning Spanish.

 1. Do not try to course-crash

 If you have a business meeting in Spain next week where more than half of the people in attendance will be Spanish?
-So they are probably going to be mixing up English and Spanish while communicating, then taking a Spanish class this week is probably not a good idea.
+So they will probably be mixing up English and Spanish while communicating, then taking a Spanish class this week is probably not a good idea.
 Even if you put in 27 hours in a day, you would not get the desired result.